henriquerdsanto-cmyk/henriquerdsanto-cmyk/README.md

 #### 💼 Projects

 - **[Vitraqis](https://www.vitraqis.com.br/)** — Management SaaS platform for aesthetic clinics: scheduling, patient records, finance, inventory and a WhatsApp AI agent, all in one system.
+Also led a security hardening cycle (vulnerability remediation, multi-tenant data isolation, LGPD compliance work).
 - **[Dra.
 Mariana Souza](https://drmarianasouza.com.br/)** — Website for an aesthetic medicine clinic, with procedures showcase and an online booking flow.

 #### 🛠️ Tech Stack